amonte-cybersec/enterprise-soc-lab/docs/00-Planning/05-Project-Roadmap.md

 - Professional technical documentation

 > [!IMPORTANT]
-> Each implementation phase includes deployment guides, validation steps, screenshots, and troubleshooting documentation based on the live lab environment.
+> ### Build One Layer at a Time
+>
+> Enterprise environments are implemented incrementally.
+Completing and validating each phase before introducing additional systems creates a stable foundation and makes troubleshooting significantly easier throughout the project.

 ---